-4. Cornstarch - the use of cornstarch makes for a softer thicker cookie and it also helps with the absorption of some of the moisture from the pumpkin puree.
+4. Cornstarch - the use of cornstarch makes for a softer thicker cookie and it also helps with the absorption of some of the moisture from the pumpkin purée.

 5. Raising agents - The mix of baking powder and soda will give lift and help the cookie spread.
-I personally believe that it helps the texture to have the correct level of raising agents.
+We personally believe that it helps the texture to have the correct level of raising agents.

 Also - the best way to avoid these issues and mistakes is to follow the accuracy rule - using digital scales to create the best cookie.
 It’ll be the best decision you make for baking in the kitchen!

 Usually the dough is too wet either from melted butter or a form of liquid sugar, such as maple syrup.
 But this could also come from excess liquid in your pumpkin purée.
 It could also be down to using too little flour - which if you use digital scales you would avoid the risk of having these inconsistencies in your results.